How to Confront an Employee About Expense Reimbursement Fraud

 Expense reimbursement fraud is when an employee deliberately submits false expense reports to gain a monetary advantage.

-According to the Association of Certified Fraud Examiners (ACFE), there are four types of expense fraud:
+According to the Association of Certified Fraud Examiners (ACFE), there are four types of expense report fraud:

-Overstated (or inflated) expenses, which occur when an employee makes a genuine expense claim but inflates the amount.
+Overstated (or inflated) expenses: This occurs when an employee makes a genuine expense claim but inflates the amount.

-Fictitious expenses occur when a worker reports an untrue expense and/or fake receipts for reimbursement.
+Fictitious expenses: This occurs when a worker reports an untrue expense and/or fake receipts for reimbursement.

-Multiple reimbursements occur when a staff member knowingly submits the same expenses and receipts for reimbursement more than once.
+Multiple reimbursements: This happens when a staff member knowingly submits the same expenses and receipts for reimbursement more than once.

 Additionally, pay close attention to food and entertainment expenses when staff are not working or travelling, or which have occurred during weekends and holidays.

-Check your company's travel policy and compare it against what employees have submitted for reimbursement purposes.
+Check your company's official travel policy and compare it against what employees have submitted for reimbursement purposes.
 You should also talk to your employees about their travel plans before they leave on business trips.
-If someone asks for an unusually large amount of money for traveling expenses, this could be an indication of fraudulent activity.
+If someone asks for an unusually large amount of money for travelling expenses, this could be an indication of fraudulent activity and could be punishable.

 How to Confront an Employee About Expense Reimbursement Fraud?
 Our Top Tips

-Make sure the employee understands the reason for the meeting and refer directly to the company’s policy regarding expense reimbursement fraud (if there is one).
-If an employee has already been reprimanded for submitting false receipts in the past, then refer back to this incident when explaining why you need to speak to them.
+Make sure the employee understands the reason for the meeting and refer directly to the company’s policy regarding expense report fraud (if there is one).
+If an employee has already been reprimanded or punished for submitting false receipts in the past, then refer back to this incident when explaining why you need to speak to them about these costs.

-You want to make sure your employee understands why this is an important issue for you and your company.
-You can do this by explaining that expense reimbursement fraud is not only illegal, but it can also lead to serious consequences for them personally as well as the business.
+You want to make sure that you communicate to your employee why this is an important issue for you and your company.
+You can do this by explaining that falsifying expense reports is not only illegal, but it can also lead to serious consequences and punishment for them personally as well as the business.

-You can also explain that expense reimbursement fraud is a common problem in the business world, and it’s important for you and your employees to work together to put an end to it.
+You can also explain that expense report fraud is a common problem in the business world.
+In fact, 21% of fraud in small businesses is down to expense reimbursement fraud and it’s important for you and your employees to work together to put an end to it.

 Ask them to provide receipts or explain why no receipts are available.
 Then you can move on to asking them what the expense was for and why they thought it was necessary.
 This helps you understand their thought process behind each expense in question.